VU2DLE/Radioberry_Console/README.md

   * VFO functions: VFO A to B, VFO B to A, VFO swap and Lock

 ## How it works
-Radioberry Controller (RBC) PCB and Raspberry Pi Pico (Pico) works from the Raspberry Pi (RPI) USB power.
-Pico connects to the RPI using a USB cable.
-Pico reads the user events like switch press and movement of rotary encoder.
-These user inputs are processed and send to Raspberry Pi via USB interface.
+Radioberry Controller (RBC) PCB and Raspberry Pi Pico (Pico) works from the Raspberry Pi's (RPI) USB power.
+Pico is the part of RBC, and connects to the RPI using a USB cable.
+RBC takes 5V from the USB, so no need of external DC power.
+RBC reads the user events like switch press and movement of rotary encoder via GPIO's of the Pico.
+These user inputs are processed by Pico and send to Raspberry Pi via USB interface.
 In RPI, application software rbc_comm, which receives the user response commands (like clicking switches or rotation of vfo encoder) via USB and send appropriate CAT commands to piHPSDR.
 USB serial adapter may appear as /dev/ttyACM0 in RPI, after pluging in Pico via USB cable.
 <p align="center">
 <img src="https://github.com/VU2DLE/Radioberry_Console/blob/main/Photo/How_it_works.png" width="75%" />